-At the moment, there are substantial differences in how investors, companies, banks, financial advisors and regulators look at ESG-risks.
-A great number of guidelines are available that provide companies with insight into the climate effect of their total value chain, as well as ways to provide ESG-data to mainstream investors around the world.
+At the moment, there are very big differences in how investors, companies, banks, financial advisors and regulators look at ESG-risks, hence the sustainability of an organization over a long-term period of time.15 A great number of guidelines are available that provide companies with insight into the climate effect of their total value chain as well as ways to provide ESG-data to mainstream investors around the world.

-Building on many of these existing climate-related disclosure regimes, the Taskforce on Climate-related Financial Disclosures (TFCD) has developed a singular and accessible framework.
-It recommends four categories of climate-related financial disclosures that are applicable across sectors and jurisdictions (see Figure 4 below).
+Building on many of these existing climate-related disclosure regimes, the Taskforce on Climate-related Financial Disclosures (TFCD) has developed a singular and accessible framework.16 It recommends four categories of climate-related financial disclosures that are applicable across sectors and jurisdictions (see Figure 4).
+By standardizing the type of content disclosed across these categories - governance, strategy, risk management and metrics and targets, TFCD enables investors to make more and more decisions that integrate climate risk into them.17

 Governance Strategy Risk Management Metrics and Targets Disclose the organizations governance arounc climate-related risks Disclose the actual and potential impacts of climate related risks and opportunities on the organisations businesses, strategy, and financial planning where such information is material.
-Disclose how the organization identifies, assesses and manages climate related risks Disclose the metrics and targets used to assess and manage relevant climate related risks and opportunities where such information is material Recommended Recommended Disclosures 1) Describe the boards oversight of climate related risks and opportunities a) Describe the climate related risks and opportunities the organization has identified over the short, medium and long term a) describe the organizations processes for identifying and assessing climate related risks a) disclose the metrics used by the organization to assess climate-related risks and opportunities in line with its strategy and risk management process ) Describe managements role in assessing and managing climate related risks and opportunities b) describe the impact of climate related risks and opportunities on the organization's businesses, strategy and financial planning b) describe the organizations processes for managing climate risks b) Disclose Scope 1, Scope 2, and if appropriate, Scope 3 greenhouse gas (GHG) emissions, and the related risks c) describe the resilience of the organization's strategy, taking into consideration different climate related scenarios, including a 2 oc or lower scenario c) describe how processes for identifying, assessing, and managing climate related risks are integrated into the organizations overall risk management c) describe the targets used by the organizatio to manage climate related risks and opportunities and performance against targets
+Disclose how the organization identifies, assesses and manages climate related risks Disclose the metrics and targets used to assess and manage relevant climate related risks and opportunities where such information is material Recommended Disclosures a) Describe the boards oversight of climate related risks and opportunities a) Describe the climate related risks and opportunities the organization has identified over the short, medium and long term a) describe the organizations processes for identifying and assessing climate related risks a) disclose the metrics used by the organization to assess climate-related risks and opportunities in line with its strategy and risk management process b) Describe managements role in assessing and managing climate related risks and opportunities b) describe the impact of climate related risks and opportunities on the organization's businesses, strategy and financial planning b) describe the organizations processes for managing climate risks b) Disclose Scope 1, Scope 2, and if appropriate, Scope 3 greenhouse gas (GHG) emissions, and the related risks c) describe the resilience of the organization's strategy, taking into consideration different climate related scenarios, including a 2 [∞] or lower scenario c) describe how processes for identifying, assessing, and managing climate related risks are integrated into the organizations overall risk management c) describe the targets used by the organization to manage climate related risks and opportunities and performance against targets